8th Army (Italy)

-The 8th Army (8ª Armata) was a field army of the Royal Italian Army, which fought in World War I and on the Eastern Front during World War II.
+The 8th Army (8ª Armata), or Italian Army in Russia, was a field army of the Royal Italian Army, which fought in World War I and on the Eastern Front during World War II.

 World War I

-After the disastrous defeat at Caporetto (November 1917) the Italian Army was completely reorganized by Armando Diaz and the new 8th Italian Army was formed under command of Enrico Caviglia.
+After the disastrous defeat at Caporetto (November 1917), the Italian Army was completely reorganized by Armando Diaz, and the new 8th Italian Army was formed under the command of Enrico Caviglia.
 It consisted of :